 Best oral presentation went to Nagi Fujie, Yitong Pan, Bowen Song, Hsin-Lung Tsai and Zidian Zhang for "Rethinking International Student Integration: Examining the Purposes of US Higher Education for Diverse International Students."

 An honorable mention for oral presentation went to Parkland College students Caleb Anderson, Devon Miller, and Logan Moore for "Cell Phones and the Intrapersonal Communication Bubble."

 Best oral presentation went to Jessica Harless for "Aims of I-Connect: Purposes and Theoretical Underpinnings of UIUC’s First-Year Diversity Education Program."

 Best poster presentation went to Jasmine Stallworth for "The Perceptions of the Community College Transfer Student Process to a Four-Year Institution."

-All award winners received a $25 gift card to the Illini Union Bookstore (Parkland’s honorable mention students each receive a $10 Amazon gift card); the joint poster award was supported by both EUI and the University Library.
+All award winners received a $25 gift card to the Illini Union Bookstore (Parkland’s honorable mention students each received a $10 Amazon gift card).

 We would like to especially thank Merinda Hensley for her continued support of and work with EUI and the support of the University Library for making the poster sessions possible, the Library/IT Student Fee Committee for their support of our multimedia program, and our CITES Academic Technologies and Digital Media partners for their ongoing technology and training support.